Kitui County: Education

+Kitui School and Muthale Girls are the only national schools in Kitui County.

 Kathungi Secondary School, which is also found in Kitui County, is famous for its football championship in the country.
 Kathungi were the 2013 national silver medalists.
 Alongside the national champions Upper Hill, they represented Kenya in East Africa Secondary School games held in Lira, Uganda.

 South Eastern Kenya University is a public university located in Kitui with the Main Campus at Kwa Vonza and other campuses at Mwingi and Kitui towns.
 Kenyatta University has a campus at Kwa Vonza while Moi University has a campus at Kyuso in Mwingi North sub-county.
 University of Nairobi also has a campus in Kitui town.
 Kenya Medical Training College has campuses in Kitui and Mwingi.